 In which our walk in Saint Petersburg Continues

-20 June Part dva
+20 June Part dva.

-Finishing the morning with Mike
+Finishing the morning with Mike.

-The previous post ended at the statue of Peter I in front of Mikhailovsky Castle but that wasn’t the end of our tour.
+The previous post ended at the statue of Peter the First in front of Mikhailovsky Castle but that wasn’t the end of our tour.
 We continued past the castle and crossed a small bridge to reach the Summer Garden that sits on its own small island.
 The garden was founded in 1704 by Peter the Great who was personally involved in its planning.
 The walkways were originally lined with over 100 marble sculptures.
 About 90 of those survived into the twentieth century but they were moved indoors to protect them from the vagaries of Saint Petersburg’s climate.
 The sculptures we saw (and that you will see in the pictures) are replicas.
 The fountains in the picture below are another prominent feature of the Summer Garden as are the Coffee House and the relatively modest sixteen room Summer Palace of Peter the Great all of which you can see here.

 DSCN1199

 As you go through the pictures of the Summer Garden, you’ll see a picture of a monument to Ivan Krylov.
 Have you ever heard of him?
 I hadn’t but Mike told me a bit about him.
 He was born in the latter part of the eighteenth century and lived until the middle of the nineteenth.
 He moved to Saint Petersburg as a boy and became Russia’s best-known fabulist.
 He published his first collection of 23 fables around 1810 and, while they were largely based on the works of Aesop and La Fontaine, his later work was quite original.
-In fact, he is sometime called Russia’s La Fontaine.
+In fact, he is sometimes called Russia’s La Fontaine.
 According to Mike, even today, students who wish to gain admission to any drama school in Russia must recite and enact one of Krylov’s fables as part of their application.
 This is a Krylov fable:

-The Squirrel In Service
+The Squirrel In Service.

 A Squirrel once served a Lion: I do not know how or in what capacity.
 But this much is certain, that the Squirrel’s service found favor in the Lion’s eyes; and to satisfy the Lion is, certainly, no easy task.
 In return for his service, the Lion promised the Squirrel a wagon full of nuts.
 The Squirrel toils on and time passes by but the wagon full of nuts remains only a promise.
 The Squirrel is often hungry.
 Though he grins in the Lion’s presence, he often has tears is his eyes.
 When the Squirrel looks around in the forest, he sees his former comrades feasting here and there high up among the trees.
 He stares at them but they keep happily cracking their nuts.
 Every time the Squirrel takes a step toward the nut bushes, the Lion calls or even drags him away to perform some task or another.